-Relevant risk.
-The Act, like other comprehensive frameworks for pretrial release and detention, requires a judicial officer to assess whether the accused person presents a risk and, if so, to determine the least-restrictive method for managing that risk.
-But not all kinds and degrees of risk justify infringements on pretrial liberty.
-Section 303 thus requires the court to determine whether the accused person presents a risk of a particular kind ("absconding, not appearing, obstructing justice, violating an order of protection, or causing significant harm to another person") and of a particular degree ("likely").
-If the court does not find clear and convincing evidence that one of these events is likely to occur in the absence of intervention, subsection 304(a) requires release on recognizance.
-If the court does find clear and convincing evidence that one of these events is likely to occur, Sections 305 through 308 direct the court to determine the least-restrictive measures to satisfactorily address the risk, with the options ranging from non-restrictive assistance and support (Section 305) to temporary detention (Section 308).
-For further discussion, see the Comment to Section 305, infra ("Satisfactorily address the risk").

-Abscond versus not appear.
-For the reasons discussed in the Comment to Section 102, supra, the Act draws a distinction between a risk of nonappearance versus a risk of absconding.
-As indicated in subsection 102(6), supra, the term "nonappearance" corresponds in meaning with "not appear", which is defined as "fail to appear in court as required without the intent to avoid or delay adjudication".
+1 (5) $\frac{\text{(5)}}{\text{(5)}}$ other relevant information, including information provided by the individual, 2 the [governmentprosecuting authority], [or] an alleged victim[, or a [pretrial services 3 agency]].
+4 5 Legislative Note: Insert the burden of proof the state chooses for judicial determinations of risk.
+6 7 8 In subsection (4paragraph (5), insert the state's term for parole, supervised release, or the equivalent.
+9 10 In subsection (5), insert the state's term for the state's prosecuting authority Insert the state's term for the state's pretrial services agency or the equivalent, if applicable.
+11 12 Comment Comment 13 14 15 Comment 16 "Abscond" versus "not appear."
+17 18 Significant harm.
+19 20 Standard of proof.
+21 Standard of proof.
+22 Risk.
+The Act, like other comprehensive frameworks for pretrial release and detention, 23 requires a judicial officer to assess whether the accused person presents a risk and, if so, to 24 determine the least-restrictive method for managing that risk.
+But not all kinds and degrees of 25 risk justify infringements on pretrial liberty.
+Section 303 thus requires the court to determine 26 whether the accused person presents a risk of a particular kind ("absconding, not appearing, 27 obstructing justice, violating an order of protection, or causing significant harm to another 28 person") and of a particular degree ("likely").
+If the court does not find clear and convincing 29 evidence that one of these events is likely to occur in the absence of intervention, subsection 30 304(a) requires release on recognizance.
+If the court does find clear and convincing evidence 31 that one of these events is likely to occur, Sections 305 through 308 direct the court to determine 32 the least-restrictive measures to satisfactorily address the risk, with the options ranging from 33 non-restrictive assistance and support (Section 305) to temporary detention (Section 308).
+For 34 35 further discussion, see the Comment to Section 305, infra ("Satisfactorily address the risk").
+36 Abscond versus not appear.
+For the reasons discussed in the Comment to Section 102, 37 supra, the Act draws a distinction between a risk of nonappearance versus a risk of absconding.
+38 As indicated in subsection 102(6), supra, the term "not appear" corresponds in meaning with 39 "nonappearance", which is defined as "fail to appear in court as required without the intent to 40 avoid or delay adjudication".

 Significant harm to another person.
 The Act anticipates that not only physical injury and death but also property loss may constitute "significant harm to a person".
-This intended reading is supported by the Uniform Law Commission's conventional definition of "person", which is adopted in subsection 102(9), supra: "'Person' means an individual, estate, business or nonprofit entity, public corporation, government or governmental subdivision, agency, or instrumentality, or other legal entity."
-Given the breadth of the meaning of "person", it is especially important that the harm be "significant" to keep a court from unduly limiting liberty based on a risk of only trivial harm.
-Finally, the Act does not allow a court to consider whether an individual is likely to cause significant harm to self, because jurisdictions already have other legal regimes for involuntary civil commitment should a person present an acute risk of harm to self, and this Act does not disturb those regimes.
+This intended reading is supported by the Uniform Law Commission's conventional definition of "person", which is adopted in subsection 102(9), supra: "Person' means an individual, estate, business or nonprofit entity, public corporation, government or governmental subdivision, agency, or instrumentality, or other legal entity."
+Given the breadth of the meaning of "person", the term "significant harm" is believed to adequately guide the court regarding the risks to be considered.
+The Act does not allow a court to consider whether an individual is likely to cause significant harm to self, because jurisdictions already have other legal regimes for involuntary civil commitment should a person present an acute risk of harm to self, and this Act does not disturb those regimes.
 For further discussion, see the Comment to Section 201, supra ("Except as otherwise provided by law").